securewithsam/Linux/Ubuntu/CIS Hardening/discovery-before-running-cis-script.md.md

 ---

-Run it, paste the output here and I'll give you a **specific, tailored exclusion list** for your exact environment — not a generic one.
+Run it, paste the output in ChatGPT or Claude  and and upload the CIS buildkit and it will give you a **specific, tailored exclusion list** for your exact environment — not a generic one.
 That way nothing breaks and you get the best possible CIS score for your actual setup.